rvm/rvm1-ansible/README.md

 2. Run your application role so that bundle install re-installs your gems
 3. Delete the previous version of ruby

-You can delete a version of ruby with this role in 1 of 2 ways:

-### Edit your inventory directly

-You could overwrite `rvm1_delete_ruby: 'ruby-2.1.0'` and then run your play book.
-This would work but then you would have to go back and edit your inventory to make it an empty string afterwards.

-The delete task is idempotent but it still requires you to make 2 edits.

 ### Leverage ansible's `--extra-vars`

-Just add `--extra-vars 'rvm1_delete_ruby=ruby-2.1.0'` to the end of your play book command and that version will be removed without having to manually edit your inventory.
+Just add `--extra-vars 'rvm1_delete_ruby=ruby-2.1.0'` to the end of your play book command and that version will be removed.

-Not having to edit anything sure sounds better to me.

 ## Requirements